dyfer08/UnityTools/README.md

 # Unity Tools
-A series of useful Unity tools
+A collection of useful tools for Unity.

 ### HCM (Hierarchy Color Manager)